 Watching TV is a favorite pastime for many of us.
-This page contains tips and ideas on how to save money on television entertainment.
+This page contains tips and money saving ideas about television entertainment.

 Seriously, take back all that time wasted on TV.
 Most reality TV can be summed up in fun and even more entertaining ways on webshows that show the choicest highlights.

 Meritline.com has loads of goodies at really great prices.
 They have a daily sale.
 You might like LocoBuy.com too.
 In addition, Google or Bing the cable you want and see what comes up.

 While I am watching cable/satellite TV, I can never remember which channel is which (AMC, TBS, MTV, etc).
 Now I cut and tape the channels (from provider's website) on the back of every remote.
 No more guessing.